Aureliona1/Lite-Mapper/docs.md

 Lite-Mapper is made to follow a very similar syntax to [ReMapper](https://github.com/Swifter1243/ReMapper) with some minor differences.
 It aims to be a more "barebones" alternative to ReMapper that works very closely to the raw JSON form of maps.

-If you are looking for a more feature rich library to Lite-Mapper, then look into learning [ReMapper](https://github.com/Swifter1243/ReMapper).
+If you are looking for a more feature rich alternative to Lite-Mapper, then look into learning [ReMapper](https://github.com/Swifter1243/ReMapper).

 Otherwise, welcome to Lite-Mapper!